biddy1618/rasa-crud/readme.md

 ---

+`migration` folder - holds scripts for migrating data from DialogFlow to Rasa.

+---

-`models` folder - holds ORM models for the database. `models.Helper` class implements serialization of the ORM results into JSON format, also implements the update operation for ORM models.
+`orm` folder - holds ORM models for the database. `models.Helper` class implements serialization of the ORM results into JSON format, also implements the update operation for ORM models.

 ---